MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

 ---

 Place a locking collar onto the bottom of the lead-screw, and lock it in place.
-Remember to apply medium-strength thread-lock to the grub screws!
+Remember to apply medium-strength thread-lock to the grub-screws!

 ![](../img/z_axis_assembly/y_axis_step_59.png){: .shadow}